MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/the-content-library.md

 - After the content library has been created, use the **Content Library Transfer** tool from the Configuration Manager tools to manage the location of the content library.
 For more information, see the [Content Library Transfer tool](../../support/content-library-transfer.md).

-> [!Note]
+> [!NOTE]
-> Cloud distribution points don't use single-instance storage.
+> Content-enabled cloud management gateways don't use single-instance storage.
 The site encrypts packages before sending to Azure, and each package has a unique encrypted key.
 Even if two files were identical, the encrypted versions wouldn't be the same.

 ## <a name="bkmk_remote"></a> Configure a remote content library for the site server

 <!--1357525-->
-Starting in version 1806, to configure [site server high availability](../../servers/deploy/configure/site-server-high-availability.md) or to free up hard drive space on your central administration or primary site servers, relocate the content library to another storage location.
+To configure [site server high availability](../../servers/deploy/configure/site-server-high-availability.md) or to free up hard drive space on your central administration or primary site servers, relocate the content library to another storage location.
 Move the content library to another drive on the site server, a separate server, or fault-tolerant disks in a storage area network (SAN).
 A SAN is recommended, because it's highly available, and provides elastic storage that grows or shrinks over time to meet your changing content requirements.
 For more information, see [High availability options](../../servers/deploy/configure/site-server-high-availability.md).

 A remote content library is a prerequisite for [site server high availability](../../servers/deploy/configure/site-server-high-availability.md).